Raminsal/SentryFast/README.md

 # Executive orders for the thigh up BOT Cli:

-./launch install ---#Order of installation of the robot ./launch config ----#The command to install the bot config
+./launch install   ----#Order of installation of the robot

+./launch config    ----#The command to install the bot config

 Get the phone number of the command to run the BOT